 Subnautica is a unique experience.
 It’s a story-driven sandbox survival horror game.
-Not many games can lay claim to having a good underwater level/section.
-However, Subnautica is truly built differently as the majority of it is set underwater.
+Not many games can claim an excellent underwater level/section.
+However, Subnautica is truly built differently as most of it is set underwater.
 It is truly a breathtaking experience.
-To play a game that seems as if Minecraft and Stranded Deep had a baby that was raised by aliens.
-The gameplay is nothing to scoff at either, it includes the resource gathering aspect reminiscent of RPGs and puzzle elements such as finding Aurora door codes whilst also having base-building gameplay reminiscent of Minecraft.
+To play a game that seems like Minecraft and Stranded Deep had a baby that aliens raised.
+The gameplay is nothing to scoff at either.
+It includes the resource gathering aspect reminiscent of RPGs and puzzle elements such as finding Aurora door codes while also having base-building gameplay reminiscent of Minecraft.

 All things aside, here are the Aurora Door Codes.

 Cargo Bay 3 Door – 1454

 This code can be found in the Administration Office with a Data Download.
 That room also contains a Prawn Suit Poster and an Abandoned PDA.

 Cutting through the Sealed Door will lead the player into a Locker Room.
 This room will have many open lockers and contain an abandoned PDA with a data download.
 This will give you the Cabin 1 Door code.

 The player receives this code within the story on their radio.

 The code for this can be found within an abandoned PDA.
 After the player goes from the Prawn Suit Bay, this is received underwater at the far left corner to get to the lab entrance.

 That’s not all; however, Subnautica provides the player with big set pieces and creatures to explore alongside an open world teeming with life and secrets.
 The game has it all, from glowing alien salmon to ancient alien civilizations researching a deadly virus.
 Some of the extraordinary level design can be seen alongside the team’s passion for its development.
 Some of these set pieces include the examples shown below but are not limited to.